atotto/QuickGo/README.md

-#QuickGo#
+# QuickGo #

-##Intoroduction##
+## Introduction ##

-This is QuickLook Plugin for golang.
+This is QuickLook Plug-in for golang.
 You can get a go source code using QuickLook.

 QuickLook description is here: